blacklightpy/vaultofknowledge/My Vision of God.md

 This is similar to how many Brahmaa-s are created within Maaya, who create the Loka-s.
 Then the storm could have been the Maaya Shakthi.

 I remember, that I saw the vision of the storm after the first experience, and when after that I returned to the world when it was time.
 Sort of like Arjuna witnessing the Vishva Roopa of Krishna, except there was no "form" and it was my own self.
 What I first saw then was a vision of all forms of ethereal worlds, and I couldn't make sense of reality.
 I felt like I was travelling through worlds unbound by time, and this experience lasted for a few weeks.
 When I tried to write it down like I do in my dream journal, I found words inadequate, and I started losing memory of it, sort of like it was trying to make me forget it.
-And it was shortly after that I had the vision of a storm of emotions being the only mind, which created an infi
+And it was shortly after that I had the vision of a storm of emotions being the only mind, which created an infinite tensor-grid of intelligent creators who created worlds with time and space.

-Then though I thought the
+Then though I thought the storm was the first nature of God.
+But now, after learning the Vedas and putting it all together, I realize the storm was Shakthi, and Shiva had to exist before it, to separate Shakthi from itself, and impose it on itself.
+It is Shakthi that imposes itself on to Shiva.

+But in my first vision, when I was one with the Godhead, I had no gender.
+But in my third vision, I saw the storm, which had a feminine persona, while the creators had masculine personas.

+---

+Putting it all together
+---

+**First Vision:** (1) Myself surrounded by Myself.
+(2) Eternal.
+(3) Un-Imposed State, but also Imposed.
+(4) The Un-Imposed State gave the Imposed State the ability to see both states at once.
+(5) Imposition of Myself on to Myself is how the Empirical Self was formed.
+(6) The Mind had all questions answered, but had not put it into words.
+(7) Trying to put it into words altered the state of the mind, and removed that consciousness.
+(8) Meditation helped, but life often got in the way.

+**Second Vision:** (1) I saw everything I wished (2) I saw many ethereal worlds beyond my imagination (I have aphantasia) (3) Trying to put it into words made it endless and senseless

+**Third Vision:** (1) Storm.
+(2) Storm was feminine, and was full of emotions, and all-powerful.
+(3) The storm created a masculine computer-architect for structure.
+(4) The computer